icesat-2UT/PhoREAL/README.md

 <h3>Download PhoREALGUI.exe (for Windows)</h3>
-Update (December, 5, 2019): PhoREAL v2.0 released
+Update (March 22, 2020): PhoREAL v3.0 released
 https://utexas.box.com/v/DownloadPhoREALGUI

 ![PhoREALScreenshot](/images/PhoREAL_screenshot.png)

-<h4>Copyright 2019 Applied Research Laboratories, University of Texas at Austin
+<h4>Copyright 2020 Applied Research Laboratories, University of Texas at Austin

 This package is free software; the copyright holder gives unlimited permission to copy and/or distribute, with or without modification, as